tequeter/dryspec/README.md

 We call subsystems the major internal software components, delimited by stable code boundaries (modules, packages, crates, ...).

-Each subsystem must be specified as `docs/specs/sub-*.md`.
+Each subsystem must be specified in a Subsystem spec file (generic layout: `docs/specs/sub-*.md`).

 The file SHALL at least contain a description of what the subsystem does.